Supplier management is the most complex solution to prepare for from a deployment standpoint.

 The reason it’s best to do this pre-deployment is because your consultants have some limitations on the decision as to what makes a supplier preferred for your organization.
 It’s possible that they can come in during the discovery phase of the project to provide support and to help you navigate what works best for you, but the ultimate decision rests on your knowledge of your specific needs.

 The length of this post is a testament to how important the pre-work is in preparing to deploy your supplier management solution.
-But trust us because we know from years and years of experience, following the steps we outline here will keep you from experiencing frustrating and potentially costly delays in your deployment process.
+But trust us because we know from years of experience that following the steps we outline here will keep you from experiencing frustrating and potentially costly delays in your deployment process.